TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_manual.rst

 #. *Object* - Defined as a path that leads from the point in which residue enters the *Object* for the first time and leaves it for the last time.
 #. *Outgoing* - Defined as a path that leads from the point in which residue leaves the *Object* for the last lime and leaves the *Scope*.

+It is also possible that incoming and/or outgoing part of the separate path is empty.

 .. _auto_barber_procedure:

 Auto Barber
 """""""""""

-After the initial search of *Separate Path* objects it is possible to run procedure which trims paths down to the surface of macromolecule or other molecular entity defined by the user.
+After the initial search of *Separate Path* objects it is possible to run procedure which trims paths down to the approximated  surface of the macromolecule or other molecular entity defined by the user.
 This is done by removing parts of raw paths that are inside spheres that originate in the points marking these ends of separate paths that end at the boundary of `Scope`.
 Recreation of separate paths is run automatically after Auto Barber procedure.

 .. _clusterization_of_inlets: